amigavision/AmigaVision/README.md

 copy >NIL: Saves:Custom/Prefs-Env ENV:Sys/
 ```

-This will take the setting you copied to `Saves:Custom/Prefs-Env` and put them in RAM: when booting the image, so you can keep your own settings even when replacing the `MegaAGS.hdf` file with a future version.
+This will take the setting you copied to `Saves:Custom/Prefs-Env` and put them in RAM: when booting the image, so you can keep your own settings even when replacing the `AmigaVision.hdf` file with a future version.
 You can also install new apps/games to Saves: and add `Assign` statements etc to the `Saves:` drive, or do anything else you want to keep permanent after upgrading.

 ## Bug Reports *&* Feature Requests